cstaff18/wine_prediction/readme.md

 #### Goal:
 ***Predict wine quality using satellite images.***

-Wine can vary greatly from one year to another?
+Wine can vary greatly from one year to another.
 This is called vintage variation and it affects certain wines and growing regions more than others.
 Cooler climates and regions with higher variable weather tend to have greater variation between vintages.
 So how do you know what the ‘best vintages’ are?

 ###### Climate Indicators of a Bad Vintage
     Rain at the end of a growing season can lead to watery grapes with less flavor.